adamplesca/mathMania/README.md

 When you run out of lives, the game wraps up with your final score.

-I hope you enjoy the new features and challenges in **"Math Mania."** It’s been a fun journey from the simplicity of "True or False" to a more dynamic and engaging game experience!

 ---

 *Thanks for checking out my game!
 Feel free to drop feedback or suggestions.*